Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: Performance Evaluations

 We now illustrate the performance of the optimized WIPT architecture.
 Parameters are taken as $k_2=0.0034$, $k_4=0.3829$ and $R_{ant}=50\Omega$.
 We assume a WiFi-like environment at a center frequency of 5.18GHz with a 36dBm EIRP, 2dBi receive antenna gain and 58dB path loss.
 This leads to an average received power of about -20dBm.
 We assume a large open space environment with a NLOS channel power delay profile with 18 taps obtained from model B \cite{Medbo:1998b}.
-Taps are modeled as i.i.d. circularly symmetric complex Gaussian random variables, each with an average power $\beta_l$.
+Taps are modeled as i.i.d.
+CSCG random variables, each with an average power $\beta_l$.
 The multipath response is normalized such that $\sum_{l=1}^{18} \beta_l=1$.
 Equivalently, this system model can be viewed as a transmission over the aforementioned normalized multipath channel with an average transmit power fixed to -20dBm.
-Fig.\ \ref{z_DC_results_SWIPT_N}(a) illustrates the frequency response of one realization of the multipath channel.
-The superposed OFDM and multisine waveforms are designed assuming a frequency gap $\Delta_w\!=\!2\pi\Delta_f$ with $\Delta_f\!=\!B/N$ with $B\!=\!1MHz$, and centered around 5.18GHz.
-Fig \ref{z_DC_results_SWIPT_N}(b),(c),(d) illustrate the rate-energy region obtained for PC (with Algorithm \ref{Algthm_OPT_WIPT}), NC (with Algorithm \ref{Algthm_OPT_WIPT_NC}) and no WPT (multisine) waveform (with Algorithm \ref{Algthm_OPT_WIPT} by allocating zero power to the WPT multisine waveform). $M=1$ and $N=2,4,8,16$ are considered and transmission is performed over the frequency response of Fig \ref{z_DC_results_SWIPT_N}(a).
-The noise power $\sigma_n^2$ is fixed at -40dBm, corresponding to a SNR (defined as $P/\sigma_n^2$) of 20dB.
-For all three strategies (PC, NC, No WPT waveform), the extreme right point on the x-axis refers to the rate achieved by the water-filling solution (with all transmit power allocated to the OFDM waveform) with $\rho=0$.
-Note that in all the figures, the rate has been normalized w.r.t.\ $N$.
-This explains why as $N$ increases, the rate decreases.
-With PC and NC, points on the y-axis refer to the $z_{DC}$ achieved with the multisine waveform (WPT only) of \cite{Clerckx:2015,Clerckx:2016b} with $\rho=1$.
+Fig.\ \ref{Freq_resp} illustrates the frequency response of one realization of the multipath channel.
+The superposed multi-carrier modulated and unmodulated waveforms are designed assuming a frequency gap $\Delta_f\!=\!B/N$ with $B\!=\!1MHz$, and centered around 5.18GHz.
+Fig \ref{z_DC_results_SWIPT_N}(a),(b) illustrate the rate-energy (R-E) region obtained with superposed waveforms (with Algorithm \ref{Algthm_OPT_WIPT}) and without power (multisine) waveform (with Algorithm \ref{Algthm_OPT_WIPT} by allocating zero power to the unmodulated multisine waveform). $M=1$ and $N=1,2,4,8,16$ are considered and transmission is performed over the frequency response of Fig \ref{Freq_resp}.
+The noise power $\sigma_n^2$ is fixed at -40dBm in each subband, corresponding to a SNR (defined as $P/\sigma_n^2$) of 20dB.
+For the two strategies (superposed waveforms and no power waveform), the extreme right point on the x-axis refers to the rate achieved by the water-filling solution (with all transmit power allocated to the multi-carrier communication waveform) with $\rho=0$.
+Note that in all the figures, the rate has been normalized w.r.t.\ the bandwidth $N B_s$.
+Hence, the x-axis refers to a \textit{per-subband rate}.
+It decreases as $N$ increases because each subband receives a fraction of the total power.
+In Fig \ref{z_DC_results_SWIPT_N}(a), the points on the y-axis refer to the $z_{DC}$ achieved with the multisine waveform (WPT only) of \cite{Clerckx:2016b} with $\rho\!=\!1$ for $N$ sufficiently large (e.g.\ 8,16).